-During 2018 China Dairy Exhibition in Chengdu City, program coordinator Mr. Yining Zhang visited former TOP-Dairy interns/trainees.
-They talked about their work and life back in China after accomplishing the internship in the U.S..
+During 2018 China Dairy Exhibition in Chengdu City, program coordinator Mr. Yining Zhang visited with former TOP-Dairy interns/trainees.
+They discussed their work and life back in China after completing the internship in the US.

-Mr. Zhang also visited Yili Group at Inna Mongolia.
-Yili Group is a state-owned company of dairy industry in China, also a famous Chinese dairy products brand.
+Mr. Zhang also visited the Yili Group in Innor Mongolia.
+Yili Group is a state-owned company of the dairy industry of China, also a famous Chinese dairy products brand.
 Yili is an old friend of The Ohio Program.
-The company support their young talented farm managers, vets, and nutritionists to develop themselves by sending them to The Ohio Program for a 12-month training program.
+The company supports their young talented farm managers, Vets, and Nutritionists to develop themselves, by sending them to The Ohio Program for a 12 months of training program.

-During the expo, Mr. Zhang met people from Jinyu Group Co Ltd. Jinyu sponsered the “China-US Dairy Management Symposium & OSU Dairy Training Program Alumni Reception” in 2016.
+During the expo, Mr. Zhang met representatives from Jinyu Group Co Ltd. Jinyu sponsered the “China-US Dairy Management Symposium & OSU Dairy Training Program Alumni Reception” in 2016.

-China developed the food habits of consuming lots of dairy products just a few decades ago.
+China was developed a taste for consuming lots of dairy products, from just a few decades ago.
 Due to the widespread calcium deficiency in children in China, schools started to hand out free milk drinks starting in 1990.
-Then milk, yogurt and cheese became the very important part of dietary structure of Chinese young generations, and it’s still developing at breakneck speed.
+Then milk, yogurt and cheese became the very important part of the young generation.
+It’s still developing at breakneck speed.

-The dairy product market shows enormous growth rates during the last 20 years.
-From small-scale family owned business, people buy raw milk and boil them for drink, to intensive farming, cold chain transportation, and traceability of batches.
-With the government monitoring and supporting these dairy companies, China can producing safe, high quality dairy products to satisfy market demand.
-While since there is a thousands of years gap between European and China on consuming dairy products, the Chinese “farmers” need to work and learn even harder.
+The dairy product market shows enormous growth rates in the last 20 years.
+From small-scale family owned businesses where people boutht raw milk and boil them for drinking , to now intensive farming, cold chain transportation, and traceability of batches.
+The government of China monitors and supports these dairy companies.
+China can produce safe, high quality dairy products to satisfy market demand.

 TOP-Dairy Internship in China

 The Ohio Program recruited the first Chinese dairy intern in 1997.
-In these decades, over 100 Chinese interns/trainees finished their training program in USA (photo 3).
+In two decades, over 100 Chinese interns/trainees finished their training program in USA (photo 3).
 Some of them are now technical directors of large-scale dairy farms (such as Yili Group, AUSTASIA), nutrition companies, and herd-health management companies.
-Some run their own successful business.
-Even some have took the responsibilities to train new generation of "cow farmers".
-While no doubt the common trait of their success is that they all have developed global perspective on industry and market.
+Some run their own successful businesses.
+Even some have took the responsibility to train a new generation of "cow farmers".
+No doubt the common trait of their success is that they all have developed a global perspective on industry and market.

 China TOP-Dairy Group

-In November 2016, The Ohio Program organized a big event, “2016 China-US Dairy Management Symposium & OSU Dairy Training Program Alumni Reception”, to provide the opportunity for TOP-Dairy interns/trainees to reunion.
-We also invited several American host farm managers to visit China, and give great presentations during the conference.
-The excitement can’t be described by words, everyone was so excited to meet old friends, and learn practical experiences about dairy production.
+In November 2016, The Ohio Program organized a grand event, “2016 China-US Dairy Management Symposium & OSU Dairy Training Program Alumni Reception”, to provide the opportunity for TOP-Dairy interns/trainees to reunite.
+TOP also invited several American host farm managers to visit China, where they gave great presentations during the conference.
+The excitement can’t be described by words of our allumni.
+Everyone was so excited to meet old friends, and learn from each other practical experiences about dairy production.